Lokathor/lokathor.github.io/src/gb_audio_synth.md

 I will be writing the code samples in Rust, but the theory is the same for any programming language, and I will attempt to keep my use of any Rust magic to a relative minimum so that programmers from other languages can also follow along.
+I will, for example, leave off the `derive` attributes and such, because they're usually not critical.

 ## Previous Work